dspringuel-va/blog-posts/devops-handbook/README.md

 The last way defines the **technical practices of continual learning and experimentations**.
-Learning from success and failures is crucial to improving the quality of work.
+Learning from success and failures is crucial to improve the quality of work.
 Furthermore, when the flow and the feedback loop are short and strong, it is easier and safer to experiment and take calculated risks.
 Ultimately, fast learning and experimentations help do outdo the competition and win in the